luteberget/PGFSharp/README.md

-# Grammatical Framework PGF library .NET wrapper
+# Grammatical Framework PGF library .NET bindings

 This is a C#/.NET library for using Grammatical Framework, see https://www.grammaticalframework.org/